 3.2.
-ESG Data Node and Gateway Installation and Deployment
+ESG Gateway and Data Node Deployment at NERSC

-We have actively participated in the ESG-CET (Earth System Grid Center for Enabling Technologies) community to learn specific needs and support data management requirements of Climate Research over 100-Gbps networks.
-Our participation in climate community enables us to provide real-life data and real use cases for testing and also experimenting underlying network infrastructure for Climate100.
+We have actively participated in the ESG-CET community to learn specific needs and support data management requirements of Climate Research over 100-Gbps networks.
+Our participation in climate community enabled us to provide real-life data and real use cases for testing and also experimenting underlying network infrastructure for Climate100.

 We have analyzed climate datasets and obtained particular characterization of application data, which is transferred and replicated between collaborating partners.
 Our main goal is to enhance data transport technology based on application requirements to ensure that climate community is ready for the next generation high bandwidth networks.
-In order to support our development effort in Climate100, we replicated IPCC AR4 CMIP-3 datasets (~35TB) from LLNL to NERSC and make it accessible to climate community by deploying a "Data Node" and publishing climate data over a "ESG Gateway" at NERSC.
+In order to support our development effort in Climate100, we replicated IPCC AR4 CMIP-3 datasets (~35TB) from LLNL to NERSC and make it accessible to climate community by deploying an "ESG Data Node" and publishing climate data over an "ESG Gateway" at NERSC.
 This data will also be available to be used in our Climate100 testbed.

 The new architecture of the ESG-CET can be analyzed in three steps.
 We have global metadata service in the first level, which provides a common database for federation among multiple sites.
 Next, we have gateways in which user can search and browse metadata.
 Gateways provide interface to user communities, and they direct users to a data node for access when data is requested.
-Data nodes hold actual data (also metadata) and update the associated gateway by publishing datasets.
+Data nodes hold actual data as well as metadata and update the associated gateway by publishing datasets.
 A data node basically includes the following components:

-- ESG data node service - Thredds server
+- ESG Data Node service

+- Thredds server

-- CDAT (Climate Data Analysis Tools) - GridFTP server (with ESG authorization mechanism enabled and configured) - A database and web server with servlet capabilities (Tomcat, PostgreSQL, Python, etc.)
+- CDAT (Climate Data Analysis Tools)

+- GridFTP server (with ESG authorization mechanism enabled and configured)

+- A database and web server with servlet capabilities (Tomcat, PostgreSQL, Python, etc.)

-We have used the recent ESG distribution, which includes latest software releases, and first deployed ESG Data Node and then ESG Gateway at NERSC systems.
-One of the main challenges we have faced during our deployment at NERSC is that NERSC science gateway machines are shared with other services.
-The default installation is prepared with the assumption that it is deployed on a standalone system.
-Therefore, we have prepared a custom installation tool and a set of patches for our specific needs.
-We also prepared a deployment guide for ESG Data node components based on our experience.
-In this guide, we elaborate on creating a dataset catalog, listing files in Thredds server, and publishing on Gateway, setting up security filters, reinitializing catalog information, and creating the initial ESG configuration.
+We have used the recent ESG distribution, which includes latest software releases, and successfully configured and deployed ESG Gateway (esg.nersc.gov) and Data Node (esg-datanode.nersc.gov) at NERSC.
+We have developed and implemented necessary scripts for a production-level services, and prepared a deployment guide for ESG Data node components based on our experience.
+In this guide, we elaborate on creating a dataset catalog, listing files in Thredds server and publishing on Gateway, setting up security filters, re-initializing catalog information, and creating the initial ESG configuration.
 We gave details about authentication and communication with the ESG Gateway on our guide, explained all required components and listed how to configure ESG software stack.
 In addition to that, we noted several possible problems and their solutions.
-We have been documenting our entire deployment experience, and shared this information project at our page (https://sdm.lbl.gov/wiki/Projects/EarthSystemGrid/WebHome)
+We have been documenting our entire deployment experience, and shared this information at our project page (https://sdm.lbl.gov/wiki/Projects/EarthSystemGrid/).
+In order to join the ESG Gateway federation, we have configured the required security components and generated certificates for the ESG federation.
+We have updated and released Gateway certificates to be updated in other Gateway systems for ESG federation.